b4rt00/cheat_sheets/hmail.md

 - `Bin\hMailServer.INI`

 **The migration process:**
-- Stop the hMailServer service on the old server
+- Stop the hMailServer service on the old server.
-- Change the DNS records to point to the new server
+- Change the DNS records to point to the new server.
-- Install hMailServer on the new server
+- Install hMailServer on the new server.
-- Stop the hMailServer service on the new server
+- Stop the hMailServer service on the new server.
-- Replace the files
+- Replace the files.
-- Start the hMailServer service on the new server
+- Start the hMailServer service on the new server.

 ## After the migration
 - run `ipconfig /flushdns` on endpoints